Heart Attacks in Women

 What You Can Do Now to Prevent an Early Heart Attack

-Although some risk factors are beyond your control, there are many things you can do to protect your heart health.
-It's estimated that 80% of heart disease, including heart attacks and strokes, can be prevented through lifestyle changes, such as:
+Although some risk factors are beyond your control like genetics, there are many things you can do to protect your heart health.
+It's estimated that 80% of heart disease, including heart attacks and strokes, can be prevented through lifestyle changes, such as the following:

-- Maintaining a healthy weight: Being overweight or obese increases your heart disease risk.
+- Maintain a healthy weight: Being overweight or obese increases your heart disease risk.
 Get tips on how to watch your weight.

-- Eating a heart-healthy diet: Avoid processed foods and excess sugar.
+- Eat a heart-healthy diet: Avoid overeating processed foods and excess sugar.
 Eat a diet rich in whole, nutritious foods (a good example is the Mediterranean diet).

-- Exercising regularly: A consistent workout routine can boost your heart health.
+- Exercise regularly: A consistent workout routine can boost your heart health.
 Aim for at least 150 minutes per week.
-Learn the kinds of exercise that can boost heart health.

-- Reducing alcohol: Women should limit alcohol consumption to no more than one drink a day.
-Find out if drinking (especially red wine) is good or bad for you.
+- Reduce alcohol: Women should limit alcohol consumption to no more than one drink a day.

-- Moving more: In addition to exercise, it's good to move throughout the day.
+- Move more: In addition to exercise, it's good to move throughout the day.
 Avoid long periods of sitting.
-Learn how a sedentary lifestyle affects heart health.

-- Managing stress: There's increasing evidence that indicates you shouldn't underestimate stress and its impact on heart health.
+- Manage stress: There's increasing evidence that indicates you shouldn't underestimate stress and its impact on heart health.
 Learn 5 tips for women to stay heart healthy and combat stress.

-- Getting an annual exam: Heart disease can be difficult to predict, especially if you don't have symptoms.
+- Get an annual checkup: Heart disease can be difficult to predict, especially if you don't have symptoms.
 Getting an annual checkup is the best way to stay on top of risk factors and get help for conditions related to heart disease, such as diabetes and high blood pressure.
+Consult with your physician about cardiovascular screening based on your family history and risk factors.
+Women with pregnancy complications should have long‑term cardiovascular follow‑up.